Conditions of carriage

 (e) Live animals, except as provided for in the provisions of Article 10.10.

-[The Article 10.3.3 applies only to Carriage that does not involve a point in the United States of America as a point of origin, point of destination or agreed stopping place.
+10.3.3 This Article 10.3.3 applies only to Carriage that does not involve a point in the United States of America as a point of origin, point of destination or agreed stopping place.
 In addition to the restriction mentioned above in Article 10.3.1–10.3.2, on flights that do not involve a point in the United States of America as a point of origin, point of destination or agreed stopping point, you must not include in your Checked Baggage fragile or perishable items or items having a special value, such as but not limited to: money, keys, prescribed medicines, glasses/sunglasses, bottles, cameras, jewelry, precious metals, computers, personal electronic devices, cellular telephones, musical instruments, negotiable papers, securities or other valuables, business documents, passports or other identification documents, or samples.
-If despite being prohibited any items referred to in this Article are included in your Checked Baggage, we shall not be responsible for any loss, delay or damage to such items.]
+If despite being prohibited any items referred to in Article 10.3 are included in your Checked Baggage, we shall not be responsible for any loss, delay or damage to such items.

 10.4 RIGHT TO REFUSE CARRIAGE

-10.4.1 Subject to paragraph 10.3, we will refuse to carry as Baggage the items described in 10.3.1–10.3.2 and may refuse further carriage of any such items upon discovery.
+10.4.1 Subject to paragraph 10.3, we will refuse to carry as Baggage the items described in 10.3.1–10.3.2 and may refuse further Carriage of any such items upon discovery.

-10.4.2 We may refuse to carry as Baggage any item reasonably considered by us to be unsuitable for carriage because of its size, shape, weight, content, character, or for safety or operational reasons, or the comfort of other passengers.
+10.4.2 We may refuse to carry as Baggage any item reasonably considered by us to be unsuitable for Carriage because of its size, shape, weight, content, character, or for safety or operational reasons, or the comfort of other passengers.
 Information about unacceptable items are available upon request.

-10.4.3 We may refuse to accept Baggage for carriage unless it is in our reasonable opinion properly and securely packed in suitable containers such that under normal conditions it will arrive undamaged.
+10.4.3 We may refuse to accept Baggage for Carriage unless it is in our reasonable opinion properly and securely packed in suitable containers such that under normal conditions it will arrive undamaged.

 10.5 SEARCH OF PASSENGERS AND BAGGAGE